VBAndCs/sVB-Small-Visual-Basic/Readme.md

 - ToDo:

 # sVB 1.9 now compiles a project!
-You can design many forms in the form designer, save them to the same forlder, which will become the project folder.
+You can design many forms in the form designer, save them to the same folder, which will become the project folder.
 When you open any form of this project and run it, sVB will compile all the forms into one exe (that will have the name of the folder/project).
 You can show form2 (for example) from form1 using this code:
 ```vb
    form2 = Forms.ShowForm("form2", {1, 2, 3})